 The Bottom Line

 Resume screening is a critical step in the recruiting process to ensure that you hire the best, most qualified candidate from the many applicants that apply to your job.
-An ATS with resume screening features, like Freshteam, helps fast-track that process by parsing data from the resume into a candidate profile, which you can then rate, share, and manage from application to hire.
+An ATS with resume screening features helps fast-track that process by parsing data from the resume into a candidate profile, which you can then rate, share, and manage from application to hire.